 A roll call of charming towns, a bevy of beaches and coves and all-ages attractions have seen holidays to this happening isle become more popular for decades.
 But for those of you who can’t wait to go off the beaten track and stray from the typical must-dos, Majorca’s hidden gems await.

 Away from the hustle and bustle, snuggled-away shores beckon beachgoers.
 Cycling routes can take a turn for the scenic too.
 How about dot-to-dotting around the time-treasured towns, all splashed in sepia, that offer undisturbed strolls?
-There are plenty of box-tickers for those who are hoping to experience the island’s more natural highlights.
+There are plenty of box-tickers for families and couples who are hoping to experience the island’s more natural highlights.

 Ready to make notes?
 Here are our favourite Majorcan hidden gems: